 Imports & Parsers

-The defining feature of TravStats: most flights you log don’t need to be typed.
-The data is already in your inbox or on the boarding pass; we just have to extract it.
+The defining feature of TravStats: most of what you log doesn’t need to be typed.
+The data is already in your inbox, on the boarding pass, or in a booking PDF; we just have to extract it.

 Four parsers handle that, each with a separate page in this section: